erdtman/Cleartext-JOSE/BOF.md

 - The primary target for the cleartext JWS and JWE specifications are information centric systems, where the cleartext approach can simplify documentation and debugging.

-- There is an IETF standard in the works that embeds signed Base64Url-encoded messages in an outer JSON object holding a cleartext "type indicator" for the embedded object [?REFERENCE?].
-Other standards efforts in progress combine an HTTP header featuring a detached signature with an HTTP body holding JSON data in clear [?REFERENCE].
+- There is an IETF standard in the works that embeds signed Base64Url-encoded messages in an outer JSON object holding a cleartext "type indicator" for the embedded object [OTrP].
+Other standards efforts in progress combine an HTTP header featuring a detached signature with an HTTP body holding JSON data in clear [OPENBANKING].
 Using cleartext JOSE, such workarounds would no longer be necessary.

 - The close tie with EcmaScript also enables support for signing JavaScript objects, which for example, can be used in Web pages.